Damp, Mould & Bathroom Problems: The Complete UK Homeowner's Guide [2026]

 Use the Property Care Association's public member directory at property-care.org.
 Filter by postcode, look for the CSRT badge on the individual surveyor (not just the company), and verify the certificate number.
 A damp surveyor near me search will surface PCA members, but always cross-check on the PCA site itself before paying a deposit.

-Explore our Plumbing service
+Explore our Bathroom Renovation service

 See what is included, typical timings, and what to prepare before you book.